Skip Ribbon Commands

 • be an Australian citizen

-• be willing to move to Canberra (we will help you move if you’re successful)
+• be willing to move to Canberra

 What we're looking for in a graduate

-• engineering and mathematics
+• engineering and technology

-• IT and computer science
+• mathematics, statistics and data science

 Benefits for you